Castle, Winery, and Cultural Center in Central Carinthia

 Exhibition curated by André Heller

-The multimedia collection is an interplay of imagination and information, sounds and light but also sobering facts about our planet.
+This multimedia collection brings together imagination and information, sounds and light, but also some sobering facts about our planet.

-With the permanent historical exhibition, conceived and designed by the Carinthian Provincial Museum, a strong reference is made to its own history and also that of the entire area.
+The permanent historical exhibition, designed and created by the Carinthian State Museum, strongly connects visitors to the region's own history and that of the entire area.

 Taggenbrunn Festival

-In the newly built concert hall the covered courtyard with a capacity of over 600 people, the castle, provides an impressive backdrop for opera stars, virtuoso ensembles and musical readings.
+The castle's newly built concert hall, a covered courtyard that can fit over 600 people, is an amazing spot for opera stars, talented musical groups, and musical readings.

 Contact